Tom Dooley co-edits Eclectica, teaches high school English, and coaches wrestling in Tucson, Arizona. On Thursday nights, he sings karaoke.

-Suzanne Thomson is this month's spotlight author.
+Suzanne Thomson is a former Eclectica Spotlight Author.
 Now Suzanne d’Corsey, she is the author of short fiction, plays, experimental writing, poetry, essays, and book reviews.
 More than a dozen of d’Corsey’s stories have been published in literary journals and on the web, and poems in publications such as The Anglican Theological Review, Poet Magazine, and others.
 Her plays have been produced by the Oklahoma Repertory Theatre Company, a radio play broadcast by an NPR affiliate, plus shorter works in various festivals.

 Francis Till currently lives in New Zealand surrounded by volcanoes and oceans, realizing how poorly he understood the simplest things on first reading.
 He believes his story "Pony" is a dark fable that owes more to Russell's notion of subsistence than to Plato's universals.